byuflowlab/vawt-wake-model/README.md

-##---Under Current Development---
+## Currently Operational for Velocity Calculations Only
+Blade force and power calculations soon to come

 # VAWT Wake Model

-Parameterized VAWT Wake Model using CFD vorticity and velocity data
+Parameterized VAWT Wake Model using CFD vorticity data

-Developed by Eric Tingey at Brigham Young University, 2015-2016
+Developed by Eric Tingey at Brigham Young University, 2015-2017

 This code models the wake behind a vertical-axis wind turbine based on parameters like tip-speed ratio, solidity and wind speed by using databases of curve fit coefficients to produce velocity information.
 The model uses CFD data obtained from STAR-CCM+ of simulated turbines to make the wake model as accurate as possible.

 Only valid for tip-speed ratios between 1.5 and 7.0 and solidities between 0.15 and 1.0.
-Reynolds numbers should also be around the range of 200,000 to 6,000,000.
+Reynolds numbers should also be around the range of 600,000 to 6,000,000.

-## Installation instructions
+## Installation instructions (without using the setup.py file)

 - system requirements: gfortran (using MinGW for Windows in order to use the commands here), python 2.7, numpy, scipy
 - navigate to the directory and run the following command in the terminal to build the Fortran code: